-On May 19, 2018 in Oklahoma City, OK, USA, our official Class of 2018 honorees will be inducted into the Hall.
+On May 18, 2019 in Oklahoma City, OK, USA, our official Class of 2019 honorees were inducted into the Hall.

 The International Gymnastics Hall of Fame is an independent not-for-profit organization dedicated to preserving the legacies and promoting the achievements of our sport’s most accomplished and decorated legends.